Chapter 6

 The bindings were gone, my limbs free to move however I so chose.
 My mouth could let out any noise.
 I could alert everyone in the complex to my situation.
 Who was home at this hour could determine how quickly help arrived.

 I remained statuesque, and he watched.
-My body had the sensation of having been sculpted by marble that had been aged.
+My body had the sensation of having been sculpted by frozen marble.
 My skin continued to be covered in ice, and it seemed as though the ice was freezing my blood.

 I swallowed some bile and felt waves of nausea wash through my stomach "How long was I out?"
-I was unable to identify my own voice because it was deeper than usual.
-It was over a week since I last heard my voice.
+I would be unable to identify my own voice, it sounded so deep.
+Over a week had passed since I last used it.
 You can grow weary of yourself too.

 "About an hour."
-He held back.
+He responded.
 "Hour ten."
 My refrigerator door opened, and then I heard it close.
 "Are you trying to starve yourself?"

 The Hit ListWhere stories live.
 Discover now